matomo-org/matomo/plugins/ExampleLogTables/README.md

 implements two of the four because its rows are not bound to a visit.
 Adding any of those subscriptions to *this* plugin would teach the opposite of the lesson.

-**Collect only what the report needs.** `is_admin` arrives in a tracking request, which anyone can send.
-It is a segmentation attribute describing a group, never an authorisation signal, and no access decision anywhere may read it.
+**Collect only what the report needs.** `is_paying` arrives in a tracking request, which anyone can send.
+It is a segmentation attribute describing an account, never an authorisation signal, and no access decision anywhere may read it.
 The user id written here is the one Matomo persisted, not the raw `uid` parameter, so the site's "disable user id" setting and pseudonymisation are already applied and this table never holds an identifier that `log_visit` does not.